Opioid addiction: definition, types, symptoms, signs, long-term effects, withdrawal, and treatment

 How common is opioid addiction?

-The article added that opioid use disorder (OUD) is still a major factor in the US’s ongoing epidemic, severely lowering the quality of life for those who suffer from it.
+The article further noted opioid addiction remains a major factor in the ongoing epidemic across the US, severely reducing the quality of life for individuals suffering from the condition.

 What is the other name for opioid addiction?

 The other name for opioid addiction is opioid use disorder (OUD).
-This clinical term is used to define the condition within the framework of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+The term is used in diagnostic manuals like the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) to provide a more accurate and less stigmatizing description.

 What are the types of opioid addiction?